lurchmath/lde/src/experimental/readme2.md

 * `ProperName` - the alternate name of a symbol used when computing propositional form.
    - Bound symbols have `ProperName` `x₀,x₁,x₂,...` so alpha equivalent expressions have the same propositional form.
    - Free symbols, `c`, in the scope of a declaration of `c` with a body have `ProperName` formed by appending the putdown form of the body to the symbol name separated by a `#` character, e.g., `c#body`, so symbols with the same name that are defined differently have different propositional forms.
-* `Part` - a partial instantiation constructed during validation (still contains metavariables).
+* `Part` - indicates this is a partial instantiation constructed during validation (still contains metavariables).
 It is ignored for propositional form.
-* `Inst` - an instantiation.
+* `Inst` - indicates this is an instantiation and should be used for propositional form.
+* `validation results` - a replacement for `validation result` set by the [validation engine](../validation/engine.js).

 ### js Attributes